nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-GCP/gcp4.md

 # Example 2: Download SRA data

-In this example, we'll configure a new VM and learn how to download fastq files from the National Center for Biotechnology Information (NCBI) Short Read Archive (SRA) database.
+In this example, we'll configure a new VM and learn how to download fastq files from the National Center for Biotechnology Information (NCBI) Sequence Read Archive (SRA) database.

 ## Step 1: Set up VM